CuriousBox-AI/ProdE-mcp/README.md

 **[ProdE](https://prode.ai)** |**[Documentation](https://docs.prode.ai)** | **Free access to all ProdE features for first month**

-*ProdE is your 24x7 available production engineer, a multi-repository AI coding assistant that understands your entire codebase ecosystem, not just individual files.*
+*ProdE is your 24x7 available production engineer, a knowledge layer that understands your entire codebase ecosystem, not just individual files.*

 ## What is ProdE MCP Server?